HOA Homeowners' Rights Task Force

 Being Optimistic

-by Patricia, 4 months ago
+by Patricia, over 2 years ago

 After attending all of the Task Force meetings and some DORA meetings, I would hope that everyone can agree on one thing: the current laws are one-sided and the homeowners need protection!